xeenypl/plashcards/README.md

 ```
 word A \t word B
 ```
-Just make file *.txt and run `plashcards.py make` to add new deck
+Just make file for example flashcard.txt and run `plashcards.py make flashcards.txt` to add new deck